 To boost sales for this product and avoid a loss in profits, you can put a promotion on a dish that uses that particular ingredient and sell it before it spoils.

 With accurate sales data, it’s much easier to make these kinds of calls.

 5. Be consistent

-Without a consistent practice of stock control, you’re prone to error and inefficiency.
-Inconsistent stock management will eventually start chipping away at your bottom line.
+Without a consistent practice of food inventory management, you’re prone to error and inefficiency.
+Inconsistent stock control will eventually chip away at your bottom line.

 First, determine how frequent your stocktakes should be.
 Frequent checks—say prior to opening and after closing each day—mean you can pick up on losses sooner than doing it on a quarterly, monthly or yearly basis.

 If you’re not carrying it out yourself, make sure you’ve elected a reliable member of staff to be responsible for your stock, such as your chef or maitre d’.

 The key to accurately managing inventory (and spending less aggregated time doing so) is to perform stocktakes consistently.
 By doing it at the same time, and electing one staff member to be responsible, you avoid revenue-draining mistakes like inventory shortages and spoilage.